zxing-cpp/zxing-cpp/README.md

 ```
 To see the full capability of the API, have a look at [`ZXingReader.cpp`](example/ZXingReader.cpp).

-[Note: At least C++17 is reqired on the client side to use the API.]
+[Note: At least C++17 is required on the client side to use the API.]

 ### To write barcodes:
 1. Create a [`MultiFormatWriter`](core/src/MultiFormatWriter.h) instance with the format you want to generate.
 Set encoding and margins if needed.